Being the continuation of InstaPunk and InstaPunk Rules

 We have, of course, entered Lawfare Phase 2, wherein people with sheepskins in wolf sizes try to hunt down Donald Trump and, more importantly than before, bring down his administration.
 With regard to the Trump Curse, we’re hardly flying blind here.
 There was a slate of judges and prosecutors who thought they had a deer in the headlights, not the fucking stag from the Hartford.

 They all thought they were winning their cases.
 They had a bagful of legal tricks, which they used skillfully to make the narrowest possible decision that was right at the ethical line of good practice, unless it went way beyond that line because they had learned at law school that a smart enough attorney can get away with practically anything if the court machinery is on their side.
 My problem with the LSAT, and the reason I passed up law school after years of being pushed toward it, was that the instructions insisted you always make the “correct” decision by interpreting all the facts as narrowly as possible.
 If you looked more broadly at the questions being asked, you found yourself disagreeing with the “correct” answer and even disagreeing with the myopic definition of what constitutes a “correct” decision in a matter of justice.
-You just stop seeing how an ill-framed premise can lead to absurd result by focusing narrowly on the wrong things.
+You just stop seeing how an ill-framed premise can lead to an absurd result by focusing narrowly on the wrong things.
 I didn’t want to spend my life arguing myself into smaller and smaller and tighter and tighter boxes that can suffocate your humanity and ruin your mind.
 I have never doubted my decision to stay away from the legal profession.
 Most lawyers are paper pushing clerks who spend their lives avoiding courtrooms.
-I would have wanted the courtroom even for less money and skyscraper views.
+I would have preferred the courtroom to clerical busywork even for less money and skyscraper views.
 But I couldn’t have stood being a defense attorney moving heaven and earth to get acquittals for people I knew to be guilty.
 I couldn't stand the thought of being a prosecutor and learning to cut corners for the purpose of keeping the conviction rate up and my career prospects high, while some number of innocent defendants got convicted on clever courtroom maneuvering.
-Being an auto mechanic also requires enormous attention to detail, but the auto mechanic doesn’t have to sell his soul to fix a car, because his thousandths of an inch assessments aren’t the difference between life and death, just ‘works’ and ‘doesn’t work.’
+Being an auto mechanic also requires enormous attention to detail, but the auto mechanic doesn’t have to sell his soul to fix a car, because his thousandths of an inch assessments aren’t the difference between life and death, just between ‘works’ and ‘doesn’t work.’

 The practice of law has destroyed more promising people in this nation than military combat.
 By far.
 A huge chunk of my generation went to law school.
 I met them on commercial flights over many years.
-When aI found a seat ate was a lawyer, I asked him if he was happy with his choice of profession.
+When I found a seatmate was a lawyer, I asked him if he was happy with his choice of profession.
 Can’t recall a single clearly positive answer.
 People tell strangers on planes the truth more often than they do to friends and family.
-No consequences to seeming a disappointment to some stranger’s eye.
+No consequences to seeming a disappointment in some stranger’s eye.

 Bothering you with all these thoughts, because they occurred to me repeatedly as the legal shenanigans around Donald Trump proceeded through the Biden years.
 How could they not see they had just sidelined themselves for life as completely as Shakespeare’s Rosenkrantz and Guildenstern in Hamlet?